 Remember when the Northern Lights shone over the Tower of London a few years ago?
 No?
 Okay fine, it wasn’t the actual aurora borealis, but something that came pretty darn close to the real thing.
-If you missed the incredible moment, you’re in luck: the stunning ‘Borealis’ from renowned artist Dan Acher is once again returning to London, as part of this year’s Greenwich+Docklands International Festival (GDIF).
-You’ll find it at Greenwich’s historic Old Royal Naval College.
+More recently, the lights appeared again over the summer during the Greenwich+Docklands International Festival, lighting up the night sky above the Old Royal Naval College.